 Better Vocabulary

-Every time you write something you improve your vocabulary.
-It may just be a little but there will be a slight improvement.
+It may just be a slight improvement, but there will definitely be an improvement.

-As you write you will need new words to help you express what you are trying to say.
-No doubt you have a dictionary and as you use it when writing your journal your vocabulary will expand.
+As you write, you will need new words to help you express what you are trying to say.
+No doubt you have a dictionary and as you use it when writing your journal, your vocabulary will expand.

 You will also use words where you only have a vague sense of their meaning.
 But you will still use them.
-Words you half-remember from something you read.
-Or maybe something your English teacher told you in class.

-Gradually all of these words will have a much clearer meaning in your mind.
+Gradually, all of these words will have a much clearer meaning in your mind.

-The more you write the more new words you will learn and remember.
+The more you write, the more new words you will learn and remember.

 Also, you are using all of this vocabulary in context.
 Many English students try to learn vocabulary by going over great lists of words.

 In your writing, you are using the vocabulary in relation to the sentence and the other words in the sentence.
-This is the best way to build your vocabulary.

 Better Spelling

-And of course, as you build your word power by regular journaling your spelling will improve too.
+And of course, as you build your word power by regular journaling, your spelling will improve too.

 There will be a natural increase in your ability to spell words without the need for a dictionary every time.